United States Capitol revolutionary war and beyond header United States Capitol

 5th Amendment - The Grand Jury Exception Clause

-The Grand Jury Clause guarantees the right to have serious federal criminal charges reviewed by a grand jury to all Americans except military personnel.
+The Grand Jury Clause guarantees all Americans the right to have serious federal criminal charges reviewed by a grand jury except to military personnel.
 The Grand Jury Exception Clause reads like this, in bold:

 "No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia, when in actual service in time of War or public danger."